-In this course students will study various tools for generating marketing insights from data in market segmentation, targeting and positioning, satisfaction management, customer lifetime analysis, customer choice, product and price decisions using conjoint analysis and search analytics.
+In this course, students will study various tools for generating marketing insights from data in market segmentation, targeting and positioning, satisfaction management, customer lifetime analysis, and customer choice, as well as product and price decisions using conjoint analysis and search analytics.
 This is a hands-on course based on the Marketing Engineering (Enginius) approach and Excel software that will be applied to actual business situations.
 Students will develop a market analytics project by collecting and analyzing primary or secondary data.